 Our proposed analysis and modelling, with respect to the temporal propagation pattern, works for high volume files, i.e. files that have enough samples of occurrences such that any form of (meaningful) modelling is feasible.
 As "high volume" files we consider all files with more than 1000 occurrences in distinct machines.
-In Figure 2 we show that the file popularity (and hence its volume) follows a power law.
+In Figure 1 we show that the file popularity (and hence its volume) follows a power law.

-In Figure 3, we illustrate the propagation pattern of six high volume files coming from several, major software vendors.
+In Figure 2, we illustrate the propagation pattern of six high volume files coming from several, major software vendors.
 For instance, these files can be either patches of already existing software, or new software binaries; such files (e.g. security patches) tend to become highly popular very early in their lifetime.
-In fact, in Figure 3 we observe, for all those popular files, a steep exponential rise which follows shortly after they initially appear on the Internet.
+In fact, in Figure 2 we observe, for all those popular files, a steep exponential rise which follows shortly after they initially appear on the Internet.

 This exponential rise is followed by, what appears to be a power-law drop.
-Intuitively, this observation makes sense: A new security patch or new piece of software gets released, acting as the external shock of our model (and resembling an external shock in epidemic-like studies).
-After the release of the executable, the way that it spreads resembles that of a virus or a meme, since there exist underlying social dynamics that drive the popularity of a given file (e.g. people learn about the new executable from their peers).
-A few days after a new security patch by a major software vendor appears, nearly all users download it right away and only a few people tend to download it a couple of days after its release date; moreover, nearly nobody downloads the file one or two weeks after it has been released.
+Intuitively, this observation makes sense: A few days after a new security patch by a major software vendor appears, nearly all users download it right away and only a few people tend to download it a couple of days after its release date; moreover, nearly nobody downloads the file one or two weeks after it has been released.
 We henceforth refer to this pattern as the SHARKFIN pattern, due to the resemblance of the spike to an actual shark fin.

-1 Each month's second Tuesday, on which Microsoft releases security patches.
+1Each month's second Tuesday, on which Microsoft releases security patches.

-Fig. 2 Distribution of file popularity among machines.
+Fig. 1.
+Distribution of file popularity among machines.
 We observe that the popularity of a file, which also reflects its volume on the database, follows a power law.

-Moreover, Figure 3 also captures a daily periodicity in the files' propagation pattern.
+Moreover, Figure 2 also captures a daily periodicity in the files' propagation pattern.
 An intuitive explanation for this periodic behaviour may be that a large number of these files are security patches, which are very often downloaded automatically; this would explain the relative increase of occurrences in a periodic manner, since the auto-update software usually runs the update at a standard time.